PabloJM21/Centralization-Metrics-for-P2P-Network-Databases/README.md

 #### Degree Centrality in Undirected Graphs

 Degree centrality measures how many direct connections (or edges) a node in a graph has relative to the maximum possible number of connections.
-Below is the step-by-step explanation for computing degree centrality in this context:
+Below is the step-by-step explanation for computing degree centrality in this context.

-#### **Graph Setup**
 Consider an undirected graph $G = (V, E)$, where:
 - $V$: set of nodes (vertices).
 - $E$: set of edges connecting nodes in $V$.